Gappu824/aura-ai-hackathon/README.md

 2.  **Invent and Simplify:** 🛠️
     * **Dual-Engine Innovation:** Our dual-engine approach is a novel invention, holistically tackling both clarity and authenticity for a more comprehensive trust signal.
-    * **Strategic AI Pivot:** We demonstrated mature engineering judgment by initially exploring custom SageMaker models, but strategically **pivoted to leveraging powerful pre-trained Large Language Models (LLMs) on Bedrock**.
+    * **Strategic AI Pivot (Backend):** We demonstrated mature engineering judgment by initially exploring custom SageMaker models, but strategically **pivoted to leveraging powerful pre-trained Large Language Models (LLMs) on Bedrock**.
 This choice was made due to Bedrock's inherent capabilities in handling nuanced, complex language understanding with limited custom data, showcasing a pragmatic approach to selecting the *right tool for the job*—an optimal balance of accuracy, cost, and speed.
 We utilize **Few-Shot Chain-of-Thought Reasoning** with Bedrock for advanced in-context learning.

 3.  **Earn Trust:** ✅
     * **Robustness against Manipulation:** Our Authenticity Engine is driven by meticulous **prompt engineering** leveraging an **edge-case-ready dataset** that includes sarcasm, low-effort authenticity, irrelevant details, contradictory sentiment, and sophisticated fakes.
 This approach, powered by Claude's advanced reasoning, prepares the model for real-world adversarial attacks, fostering genuine trust in the review ecosystem.